 (She trails off.
 There is a certain wistfulness to her question.
 She doesn’t know what she wants from them, but it’s not nothing, and it’s different from what she would have wanted two days ago.

 The OUTCASTS look at each other.
 They hesitate.
-This is different from what they expected.)
+This is different from what they expected.
+There is a moment of connection between the OUTCASTS and the WOMEN.
+The OUTCASTS do some tentative vocalizing, inviting the WOMEN to communicate.
+The WOMEN are weirded out.)

 woman 2

 Let’s not get too carried away.
+Look at them!

-(The illusion shatters.
+(The WOMEN laugh.
+The OUTCASTS are physically pained by this.
 The moment ends.
 Pew!
-The OUTCASTS kill the two WOMEN.
+The OUTCASTS look to each other, exhausted, and, in a shared motion, kill the two WOMEN.
 They stare at the bodies, slumped at the café table, then leave, taking the scene with them.)

 (An office.)